aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

-`n_detections` is now a per-image fact stored once per image, and every level rule applies to it unchanged — it bins at `unit`, propagates down to detections, and is analysed at `unit` with one vote per image.
+`n_detections` is now a per-image fact stored once per image, and every level rule applies to it unchanged — it bins at `unit`, propagates down to detections, and is analyzed at `unit` with one vote per image.

 Two rules govern what `agg` will accept.